-- The ARP’s market-based SO₂ cap and trade program sets an annual cap on the total amount of SO₂ that may be emitted by covered electricity generating units (EGUs) throughout the contiguous U.S. The final annual SO₂ emissions cap was set at 8.95 million tons in 2010, a level of about one-half of the emissions from the power sector in 1980.
+- The ARP’s market-based SO₂ emissions trading program sets an annual cap on the total amount of SO₂ that may be emitted by power plants throughout the contiguous U.S. The final annual SO₂ emissions cap was set at 8.95 million tons in 2010, a level of about one-half of the emissions from the power sector in 1980.

-- NOₓ reductions under ARP are achieved through a rate-based approach that applies to a subset of coal-fired EGUs.
+- NOₓ reductions under the ARP are achieved through a rate-based approach that applies to a subset of coal-fired power plants.

 Cross-State Air Pollution Rule (CSAPR): 2015 – present

-- CSAPR addresses regional interstate transport of fine particle and ozone pollution for the 1997 ozone and PM₂.₅ NAAQS and the 2006 PM₂.₅ NAAQS.
-In 2015, CSAPR required a total of 28 eastern states to reduce SO₂ emissions, annual NOₓ emissions and/or ozone season NOₓ emissions.
-Specifically, CSAPR required reductions in annual emissions of SO₂ and NOₓ from power plants in 23 eastern states and reductions of NOₓ emissions during the ozone season from power plants in 25 eastern states, covering 28 states in all.
+- CSAPR addresses regional interstate transport of fine particle (PM₂.₅) and ozone pollution for the 1997 ozone and PM₂.₅ NAAQS and the 2006 PM₂.₅ NAAQS.
+In 2015, CSAPR required reductions in annual emissions of SO₂ and NOₓ from power plants in 23 eastern states and reductions of NOₓ emissions during the ozone season from power plants in 25 eastern states, covering 28 states in all.

-- CSAPR includes four separate cap and trade programs to achieve these reductions: CSAPR SO₂ Group 1 and Group 2 trading programs, CSAPR NOₓ Annual trading program, and CSAPR NOₓ Ozone Season Group 1 trading program.
+- CSAPR includes four separate emissions trading programs to achieve these reductions: the CSAPR SO₂ Group 1 and Group 2 trading programs, the CSAPR NOₓ Annual trading program, and the CSAPR NOₓ Ozone Season Group 1 trading program.

 Cross-State Air Pollution Rule Update (CSAPR Update): 2017 – present

-- Starting in May 2017, CSAPR Update began further reducing ozone season NOₓ emissions from power plants in 22 states in the eastern U.S.
+- As of May 2017, the CSAPR Update began further reducing ozone season NOₓ emissions from power plants in 22 states in the eastern U.S.

-- CSAPR Update achieves these reductions through the CSAPR NOₓ Ozone Season Group 2 trading program.
-The total CSAPR Update budget equals the sum of the individual state budgets for those states included in the program.
-The CSAPR Update budget is set at 316,464 tons in 2017.
+- The CSAPR Update achieves these reductions through the CSAPR NOₓ Ozone Season Group 2 trading program.

-- The total CSAPR and CSAPR Update budget for each of the five trading programs equals the sum of the individual state budgets for those states affected by each program.
-In 2017, some original CSAPR budgets tightened, particularly in the SO₂ Group 1 program.
-Also, CSAPR Update replaced the original CSAPR ozone season NOₓ program for most states.
-The total budget for each program was set at the following level in 2017:
+- The total CSAPR, CSAPR Update, and Revised CSAPR Update budget for each of the six trading programs equals the sum of the individual state budgets for those states affected by each program.
+The CSAPR Update replaced the original CSAPR ozone season NOₓ program for most states.
+Most recently, the Revised CSAPR Update replaced the CSAPR Update ozone season NOₓ program for twelve states.
+The total budget for each program was set at the following level in 2021: